brigadecore/brigade-github-gateway/docs/CI_CD.md

 ```

 Unaccounted for in the script above are `ci_job:requested` events that indicate
-that a specific job, should be re-run.
+that a specific job should be re-run.
 Modifying the previous script slightly,
 we can account for such events.
 The strategy makes use of a map of job factory
 functions indexed by name: